FRC4014/meet-the-technicians/README.md

 # Meet the Technicians
-Wordpress plugin that makes a page with a grid of the team members.
-Retrieved from a sql database.
+Wordpress plugin that makes a page with a grid of all our team members.
+All the data is conveniently stored in a sql database.

-Will someday include a cool backend.
+Includes an easy-to use backend.